peterrautek/rustman/index.md

 layout: default
 ---

-It doesn't take much - neither equippment nor preparation.
+It doesn't take much - neither equipment nor preparation.
 All it takes is three friends and a commitment!

 ## Idea